Customer support +49 (40) 59380 500

 The subnet mask is always separated by a "/" after the IP address.
 The "255" values in the longer form indicate that all bit values here are assigned 1 for the network portion.
 They are not available for the host assignment.
 The "zero" range in the rear octets thus determines the remaining host portion for the IP assignment.

-In suffix notation, the suffix (the number after the "/") determines the network prefix, i.e. the number of bits allocated to the network address.
-With a suffix of 24, 8 bits (1 octet) remain for the host portion.
+In suffix notation, the suffix (the number after the "/") determines the network prefix, i.e. the number of bits intended for the network address.
+With a suffix of 24, 8 bits (1 octet) remain for the host part.
 The first 24 places are occupied by 1 for the network.
-For machines, however, the subnet mask is readable in binary notation.
-Here the subnet mask also consists of a contiguous sequence of 1 and 0.
+However, the subnet mask is readable for machines in binary notation.
+Here, the subnet mask also consists of a contiguous sequence of 1 and 0.

-The following table contains typical subnet masks.
-With 32 bits, the subnet mask is just as long as any IP address.
-The above-mentioned suffix after the IP address specifies how many 1s follow one another within the subnet mask in bit notation.
+The subnet mask therefore determines how many IP addresses are available for hosts in a subnet.
+The following table shows the most common subnet masks and the respective number of usable IP addresses.
+At 32 bits, the subnet mask is just as long as any IP address.
+The suffix after the IP address mentioned above indicates how many 1s follow one after the other within the subnet mask in bit notation.
 24 therefore means 255.255.255.0 for the network ID.

 Available host addresses in a subnet

-The /30 subnet has the smallest possible network portion, which can only include two host IPs.
+Let's take the /30 subnet as an example - it has the smallest possible usable network share, which can only include two host IPs.
 Why are there only 2 IP host addresses for /30 and not 4 (22=4)?
-This is because the first and last IP addresses are required for delimiting the address range.
+This is because the first and last IP addresses are required to define the address range.
 The smallest host IP, here".252" stands for the designation of the Network address and ".255" for the Broadcast address (BC address).
 These addresses are therefore occupied and cannot be assigned to any host.
 For this reason, the number of available IP addresses within a subnet is reduced by two IPs each for the network and broadcast IP address.

 Subnet mask and network address